American Landscape(s) AR, 2019

 install date July 31, 2019 and currently on view

 AMERICAN LANDSCAPE(S) AR (2019) is an independent augmented reality (AR) production by Seol Park.
 It engage the public in viewing museum artifacts overlaid with digital content - text, imagery, audio, and video - visible only through a mobile AR app.

 This project proposes a rapidly updatable, marker-based yet location-aware, in-museum AR experience that helps cultural institutions such as The Met, 1) cost-effectively present interdisciplinary content while leaving zero physical footprint, 2) attract more visitors in general and direct traffic to less-popular historical galleries in particular, 3) deepen the public’s interaction with on-site content in contrast to existing methodologies in which engagement between visitors and museum exhibits remain largely passive.

 The production engages the public in an alternate experience in two regards: one technical the other aesthetic.
-The former by configuring an AR experience in which all text/video/image elements overlaying historical pictures can be 'touched' (tapped) by the viewer on the device and the latter by introducing a collage-like "aggregate" aesthetic that relates to the artist’s cyanotype works on canvas.
+The former by configuring an AR experience in which all content elements can be 'touched' (tapped) by the viewer on the device and the latter by introducing a collage-like "aggregate" aesthetic composed of text/video/image elements overlaying historical pictures.
 With this two-pronged approach, Park present to viewers nuanced readings of these historical paintings through a contemporary lens.